E-List SignUp Form

 State of the Church

-Obviously, none of this would be possible without the work of countless volunteers who do most of the ministry that happens in this church.
-Volunteers who teach classes, sing in choirs, play instruments, work with children and youth, greet visitors, help serve meals, contact shut-ins…. are the life blood of our church.
+Obviously, none of thes ministries would be possible without the work of countless volunteers who do most of the ministry that happens in this church.
+Volunteers who teach classes, sing in choirs, play instruments, work with children and youth, greet visitors, help serve meals, contact shut-ins…. are the lifeblood of our church.
 Without the efforts of hundreds of people none of our ministries could happen.

-We have a wonderful child care program that we offer at the church.
-For many years now our church has provided outstanding care and spiritual education for preschool children.
-This year of transition has been especially hard on our Daycare as we had to shuffle classes to accommodate construction.
-Through all the confusion and relocation, our staff adapted and maintained their focus on loving our children.
+For many years now our church has provided outstanding care and spiritual education daily for preschool children.
 I love ministering to the children at Chapel on Wednesday mornings.
 Many of our church members bring their children to our Learning Center.
-I am grateful to Debbie Williams, Adrianne Cruz, and their staff for the great work they do.
+I am grateful to Debbie Williams, Adrianne Cruz and their staff for the great work they do.

 Finally, I want to close with a word about our future building needs.
 We have a great facility for adults but our youth and children still need a place that is spacious, secure, clean and easy to find.
 We will establish a long range planning team this year to address the facility needs of our church.
 We will explore the timing for a youth and children’s building to be built on the site of the south annex, the old Christian church.
 That church has been a great interim facility for us but it is long past its prime.
 It is my hope that in the next few years we will be able to reduce our current debt and move forward with a state-of-the-art facility for youth and children.
 Please be in prayer for our long range planning team.

 Once again, I know I can speak for the other clergy and staff in saying thank you for allowing us to minister in such a wonderful church!